AequilibraE/aequilibrae/docs/source/validation_benchmarking/ipf_performance.rst

     :align: center
     :alt: AequilibraE's IPF runtime

-As IPF is an embarassingly-parallel workload, we have implemented our version in Cython, taking full advantage of parallelization and observing the impact of array orientation in memory.
+As IPF is an embarrassingly-parallel workload, we have implemented our version in Cython, taking full advantage of parallelization and observing the impact of array orientation in memory.
 AequilibraE's IPF allows the user to choose how many cores are used for IPF in order to speed up the fitting process, which is extremely useful when handling models with lots of traffic zones.